sbratulic/HeterologousRibos/README.md

 # HeterologousRibos
 ## Phylogenetic tree pruning for the "Orthogonal Translation Enables Heterologous Ribosome Engineering in *E. coli*" manuscript

 To run the script, first download and install [R](https://cran.r-project.org/mirrors.html).
-The script uses the [Ape](https://cran.r-project.org/web/packages/ape/index.html) package for tree prunning and [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) to wrangle the inputs/results packages.
+The script uses the [Ape](https://cran.r-project.org/web/packages/ape/index.html) package for tree prunning and [dplyr](https://cran.r-project.org/web/packages/dplyr/index.html) to wrangle the inputs/results.
 These libraries can be installed from `R` with:

 ```R
 install.packages(c("ape", "dplyr"))